 These include solar-driven gas-free precincts, industry-leading new water technologies, embedded microgrid networks and a block-for-block biodiversity offset program unmatched by anyone in the industry.

 Villawood works hard to ensure its communities are socially sustainable as well, with specially targeted facilities and infrastructure along with a generous, and sharply community-focussed, philanthropic program.

-We take a holistic approach to sustainability for better economic, environmental and social outcomes for our communities our business and the world at large.
+We take a holistic approach to sustainability for better economic, environmental and social outcomes for all our communities, for our business and for the world at large.

 Villawood’s environmental initiatives help to improve and preserve our natural environment for future generations to enjoy:

 Villawood supports government initiatives that help to secure water supplies in years to come.

 Supporting charities is integral to the Villawood spirit.
 Each year, the Villawood Foundation helps dozens of organisations, sports clubs, neighbourhood and community groups with assistance ranging from financial grants through to good old fashioned elbow grease.

 Villawood works with numerous bodies across Victoria, South Australia and Queensland.
 This work ranges from actively seeking out community groups lacking the profile to attract larger sponsors through to its flagship philanthropic initiative, Melbourne’s Royal Children’s Hospital Good Friday Appeal Charity Home Auction, which this year realised $1,010,000.

 We also work with Henley’s Queensland arm, Plantation Homes, to deliver the Mater House for Life charity auction.
 The latest of these raised a record $1,489,000 for premature and critically ill babies.